RK Services is an independent, family run vehicle rental company trading for over 30 years based in the Vale of Evesham, in the heart of the midlands.

-Stow-on-the-Wold is a delightful market town and along with Moreton in Marsh, perhaps the best known of the small Cotswolds towns.
+Stow-on-the-Wold is a delightful market town (population circa.
+2000) and along with Moreton in Marsh, perhaps the best known of the small Cotswolds towns.

-Stow-on the-Wold stands exposed on a 700 feet high hill at a junction of seven major roads, including the Roman Fosse Way.
+Stow-on the-Wold is the highest of the Cotswold towns standing exposed on 800 feet high Stow Hill at a junction of seven major roads, including the Roman Fosse Way.

 At the height of the Cotswold wool industry the town was famous for its huge annual fairs where as many as 20,000 sheep were sold at one time.

 The vast Market Square testifies to the towns former importance.
 At one end stands the ancient cross, and at the other the town stocks, shaded between an old elm tree.
-Around the square the visitor is faced with an elegant array of Cotswold town houses.
+Around the square the visitor is faced with an elegant array of Cotswold town houses and shops.

 Stow is an important shopping centre and has many fine Antique shops, Art galleries, Gifts and Crafts and is a centre for Walking the Cotswolds countryside.